nickmflorin/sportbook/README.md

 the M1 processor._

-Since the [nvm] installation involved making changes to your shell profile script behind the scenes, in order for those changes to take effect you need to source your `~/.zshrc` (or whatever shell script your system uses):
+Since the [nvm] installation involved making changes to your shell profile script behind the scenes, in order for those changes to take effect, you need to subsequently source your shell profile script (`~/.zshrc` in this example):

 ```bash
 $ . ~/.zshrc`